Azure-Admin

 2. Close the new browser tab and, back in the Azure portal, in the Deployment section of the Web App blade, click Deployment slots.

-Note: The Web App, at this point, has a single deployment slot labeled PRODUCTION.
+Note: The Web App, at this point, has a single deployment slot labeled PRODUCTION (May not display until you create the staging slot).

 3. Click + Add slot, and add a new slot with the following settings: